📄️ Contents

 📄️ Generating Events

 Once all required parameters for a study have been defined, the Run button will become enabled.
 Click the Run button to start the process of event generation.
-The results will then appear in the Events Table.
+The results will then appear in the events table.

 📄️ Saving a Workspace